Are you wondering how ethical Starling Bank is? Good, because you’ve landed in the right place to find out.

 Starling have stated that they want to take a leading position in the finance sector as a net-zero business.
-They are founding member of UK’s TechZero taskforce, which is a small group of UK tech companies working towards net zero emission.
+So, how are they getting on with this statement?

 Just like Monzo Bank, Starling use the AWS cloud server facilities in Dublin, meaning their servers are carbon neutral thanks to Amazon’s carbon offsetting and renewable energy policy.

 Starling have also said they are committed in pursuing ‘ecological sustainability and combating climate change’.